Ruben9922/wordsearch/README.md

 ## Future Updates
 *   Add ability to download the generated wordsearch (e.g. as PDF or text file)
-*   Remove requirement for wordsearches to be square
+*   Remove requirement for wordsearches to be square (i.e. number of rows and number of columns always being equal)